 Be sure to include your name.
-Candidates and new hires will need it to know how to call you when you have a face-to-face conversation.
+Candidates and new hires will need to know how to call you when you have a face-to-face conversation.

 Though, as for internal emails to current employees, including your name in such emails is rather a decision to be polite.

-People might need to contact you the way that is convenient for them to discuss some questions.
+People might need to contact you in a way that is convenient for them to discuss some questions.
 Please, provide them with this opportunity.
 It becomes even more vital when you have switched to a new page on LinkedIn or when you start using a new social media channel more often than the previous one.

 This is an optional element.
 But it is always nice to “see” the person you are talking to.

 The candidate accepted your invitation and even successfully passed the test?